fwdms/OpenFantasyRacing/README.md

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains over 1500 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.

 ## Getting Started
+Link to [Notion documents](https://lydian-emmental-e07.notion.site/F1-Fantasy-League-003e34c960324cd5bd7eee69d59e9130).
+This document has some of the info about the models, and some of the features as I am working on them.

 This application makes use of :
 1. [Laravel](https://laravel.com/docs/8.x)
    1. [Laravel Sail](https://laravel.com/docs/8.x/sail)